 Preferred spinning gear is light to medium and a variety of lures are effective.
 Try small swimming minnows, spinner baits, top water poppers and Texas-rigged worms and lizards.
 When fly-fishing, wade the shoals with a 6-8 weight bass or trout rod and plenty of woolly buggers and poppers.

 Target the Piedmont section from Joe Kurz WMA to around Highway 128.
 Named for their preferred habitat, shoal bass are found in a number of notable fishing shoals, including Waddell, Dripping Rock, Goat Mountain, Pasley, Sprewell Bluff, Owens, Yellow Jacket, Hightower, Daniels and Snipes.
-Shoal bass are found in the Coastal Plain below Highway 128 as well and average size is usually larger than in the Piedmont.
+Shoal bass are found in the Coastal Plain below Highway 128 as well and the average size is usually larger than in the Piedmont.
 They are presently very abundant in this area where they prefer swifter water near the banks, typically around larger snags.
 New this year is a 15-inch minimum size limit for shoal bass from the Flint River and its tributaries upstream of Warwick Dam.